phwl/elec3608-lab/labs/ass1-pipe/README.md

  1. (3 marks) Incorporate forwarding or branch prediction.
 You should choose the one which you think will give the best performance improvement and justify the choice in your report.
  1. (5 marks) Report (see below).

 The machine marked parts will consider correctness and performance.
-Note that some of the tests will give the right answer only for a machine with no hardware interlocks.
 Performance will be measured using the ```make result``` target as shown below
 ```bash
 $ make result
 ...